framer/salesforce-lightning.framerfx/README.md

 - Need to fix and update Popover to be more robust and easier to use
 - Need to start Progress bar(s)
 - Visual picker for variant on radio?
+- Add useState hook to slider.tsx to control displayed value as slider updates

 ### Notes